bignacio/cpp-articles/posts/instructions-01.md

 The instructions are also not the thing the processor will, well *process* in the end.
 Instructions are converted into micro operations that the hardware uses during the execution of the instruction.

-In addition, recent architectures - starting with Intel's Sandy Bridge - can combine and cache micro operations using a techinique called fusion.
+In addition, recent architectures - starting with Intel's Sandy Bridge - can combine and cache micro operations using a technique called fusion.

 There are (at least) 3 types of fusion in the Sandy Bridge and newer architectures: